 The Gatehouse Exhibition

-The Gatehouse of Leeds Castle describes the castle’s vivid journey through ancient artefacts and relics from its early Norman beginnings to the subsequent centuries it spent in royal as well as private possession.
+The Gatehouse at Leeds Castle showcases its journey through ancient artefacts, from its Norman origins to its royal and private ownership.
 It is a nostalgic testimony to the ages and events the castle has seen in its days of glory.

 The Field of Cloth of Gold

-The Field of Cloth of Gold is a series of displays telling the story of a tournament held between King Henry VIII and King Francis I, to build bonds and strengthen political ties.
+The Field of Cloth of Gold display tells the story of a tournament between King Henry VIII and King Francis I, which strengthened political ties.
 The event was said to present incredible glamour, including an endless fountain of wine!

 Falconry Displays